Are You Working Harder Instead of Smarter?

 This one seems counter-intuitive, but it’s not.
 When you let the relentless barrage of “small stuff” consume you, your mind never has a chance to wander.
 And the truth is, you do your best high-level thinking and ideation while your mind is wandering.
 Remember that old “nose to the grindstone” reference?
 If you never look up and relax, you will never see what’s coming.
 That prevents you from avoiding disasters and seizing cool opportunities.

-Unfocus every now and then to engage in something that refreshes you.
+Relax now and then to engage in something that refreshes you.
 (And, as the article says, that doesn’t mean plunging back into social media.)
 Dreams aren’t bad things, so neither is daydreaming.
 It can open up possibilities that could carry your business forward.
 Meeting opportunities is just as important as meeting deadlines.

 Time-waster #4: NOT Calling Superior

-Hopefully, you can avoid some of the time-wasting habits above, now that you are aware of them.
+Hopefully, you can avoid the time-wasting habits above, now that you are aware of them.
 But it obviously strikes me as another great endorsement for what we offer.
 Consider the many printed forms and promotional products you must deal with in a given year.
 That investment of time adds up, both for you and your key people who have better things to do.

 Imagine having a trusted supplier that already knows exactly what you want and takes all that thinking and detail work off your shoulders.
 Little involvement from you is needed for restocking invoices and other business forms, getting important collateral materials printed, or figuring out the trade show giveaway.
 That situation is not a daydream.
 And all it requires is a click or a phone call.